tim-klug/Coding-Dojo/Katas/BankAccount/README.md

 ### R#

-Just kick of a continuos testing session.
+Just kick of a continuous testing session.

 ### NCrunch